 Minimize Power Consumption in Your Design

 It takes both hardware and firmware engineers to implement efficient power-saving features in an embedded system design.
 Here are some tips to collaboratively minimize the total power consumption of your design:

 In some outdoor, solar-based applications, using a powerful microcontroller to fulfill given specifications can be inevitable.
 For instance, an outdoor vehicle ticketing machine needs to issue a printed ticket or scan a payment card within a short period of time, before storing the records in its non-volatile memory.

 Based on these functions, a high-end 32-bit microcontroller becomes the best option.
 However, such a powerful microcontroller also consumes higher current when all the peripherals are turned on.
 This results in the need for a higher capacity battery if the microcontroller is continuously running at full power.

 A common practice to prevent the microcontroller from drawing maximum power is to put it into deep sleep mode when it’s idle.
 In deep sleep mode, microcontrollers often consume a tiny fraction of the maximum current, often in nano-amps.
 Firmware engineers can then use interrupts to wake up the microcontroller as needed.

 2. Use Switching Regulator

 Sometimes, unnecessary power wastage occurs in the form of heat.
 This is true when you’re using a linear regulator in your design.
-For a solar powered device, typical power circuits require the battery voltage to be dialed down.
+For a solar powered device, typical power supply circuits require the battery voltage to be dialed down.
 Naturally, a linear voltage regulator is the cheapest solution for this.